-Jennifer Bennett is a principal at Gupta Wessler PLLC, where she heads the firm’s new San Francisco office and focuses on cutting-edge public interest and plaintiffs’-side appellate litigation.
+Jennifer Bennett is a principal at Gupta Wessler LLP, where she heads the firm’s San Francisco office and focuses on cutting-edge public interest and plaintiffs’-side appellate litigation.
 Her practice covers a wide range of issues including civil rights, consumer protection, constitutional law, workers’ rights, and government transparency.

-Jennifer has been lead counsel or co-counsel in several significant plaintiff-side cases before the U.S. Supreme Court, including recently arguing and winning a landmark victory on behalf of transportation workers challenging forced arbitration in New Prime Inc. v.
-Oliveira (2019)—the first case in over a decade in which the Supreme Court ruled in favor of the party challenging arbitration.
+Jennifer regularly litigates before the U.S. Supreme Court, including recently arguing and winning two landmark victories on behalf of workers challenging forced arbitration in Saxon v.
+Southwest (2022) and New Prime Inc. v.
+Oliveira (2019).
+Her victory in New Prime was the first case in over a decade in which the Supreme Court ruled in favor of the party challenging arbitration.

 Jennifer clerked for the Honorable Marsha Berzon of the U.S. Court of Appeals for the Ninth Circuit, the Honorable Jesse Furman of the U.S. District Court for the Southern District of New York, and the Honorable Vince Chhabria of the U.S. District Court for the Northern District of California, and earned her J.D. from Yale Law School and her B.A. from Yale University.
 Before joining Gupta Wessler, she was an attorney at Public Justice in Oakland, California, where she also focused on cutting-edge public interest appellate litigation.